Emmanuelkimutai/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A function that computes a to the power of b and return the value A function that prints the numbers from 1 to 100 separated by a space A program that prints the ASCII alphabet in reverse order, alternating lowercase and uppercase
+A function that computes a to the power of b and return the value A function that prints the numbers from 1 to 100 separated by a space A program that prints the ASCII alphabet in reverse order, alternating lowercase and uppercase A function that creates a copy of the string, removing the character at the position n